mnot/I-D/rfc5988bis/draft.md

 # The Link Header Field {#header}

 The Link entity-header field provides a means for serialising one or more links in HTTP headers.
-It is semantically equivalent to the &lt;LINK&gt; element in HTML, as well as the atom:link feed-level element in Atom {{RFC4287}}.

 	Link           = "Link" ":" #link-value
 	link-value     = "<" URI-Reference ">" *( ";" link-param )